bitovi/academy/src/ngrx/12-test-reducer/test-reducer.md

 ## Test Code

 You'll need to copy the contents of two test files to run tests for your Reducer.
-We're updating the test files for both the login reducer and selectors.
+We're updating the test files for both the Login Reducer and Selectors.

 ### Update `login.reducer.spec.ts`